Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms: Additional technical background

 \subsection{Magnitude}

-Let us restate formally a few standard definitions of magnitude, weighting, and positive definite metric spaces.
-We refer the reader to \cite{leinster2013magnitude,meckes2013positive,meckes2015magnitude} for more details.
+Let us restate formally a few standard definitions.
+The reader may refer to \cite{leinster2013magnitude,meckes2013positive,meckes2015magnitude} for more details on the notions of magnitude, weighting, and positive definite metric spaces.
 In this section, we fix a finite \emph{metric} space $(X,\rho)$.
 Some of the presented concepts will be later extended to pseudometric spaces in \cref{sec:magnitude-pseudo-metric-spaces}.

 As before, the \emph{similarity matrix} \cite{leinster2013magnitude} of $X$ is defined by $M(a,b) = e^{-\rho(a,b)}$, for $a,b \in X$.
 We now define weightings and magnitude of $X$, according to \cite[Section $2.1$]{leinster2013magnitude}.